jcouv/jcouv.github.io/_posts/2015-09-14-diophantine-equations-and-turing-decidability.md

 - We could show that the set of pairs `{a, b}` where `a` is not equal to `b` is Diophantine, therefore so is the corresponding relation: `NotEqual(a, b) -> bool`.
 - We could show that the set of triplets `{a, b, c}` where `a` is the remainder of `b` divided by `c` is Diophantine, therefore so is the corresponding function: `a = rem(b, c)`.

-In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, greatest common divisor, exponentiation and primeness.
+In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, greatest common divisor, exponentiation (!) and primeness (!!!).

 The exponentiation, which corresponds to the set of triplets `{a, b, c}` such that <code>a = b<sup>c</sup></code>, can also be shown Diophantine.
 This provides a method to reduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions, substractions and multiplications) to equivalent polynomials.